mycus-must-grow/bergies/bash/README.md

 # BASH

-These scripts are written for usage in the Bourne Again SHell.
+These scripts are written for usage in the *Bourne Again SHell*.

 ## *deploy-home.sh*